GuildAudits/Esusu-Protocol-Report/README.md

 Zombie Admin State: The admin remains listed as a member of the group despite having withdrawn their funds and "killed" the group.
 They continue to occupy one of the limited member slots (MAX_MEMBERS).

 Blocking Recovery: Because the admin slot is not freed, the group remains "full" (or partially full) with a dead member.
 This prevents any potential recovery mechanisms (like new members joining to restart the cycle) from functioning.

 Trapped Honest Funds: The group is unilaterally deactivated.
 While the admin exits cleanly with their funds, honest members are left in a deactivated group.
-If they attempt to leave, they must rely on the leaveGroup function, which interacts poorly with the zombie state and has its own accounting bugs (refunds totalContributed instead of contributions).
 ### Recommendation
 The `emergencyWithdraw` function should call the internal `_removeMemberFromGroup` function and remove the admin from the group.